InfraredAces/FVTT-5e-custom-currency/README.md

 * Change name from Currency Converter to 5th Edition Exchange Rate
 * Updated for change in Currency Conversion definition in Foundry 5E System

+### 1.3

+* Completed custom currency name feature and verified function in FVTT 0.7.8 and DND5E 0.99